w3f/polkadot-wiki/docs/maintain-guides-secure-validator.md

 This primarily means that validators:

 - Must have infrastructure that protects the validator's signing keys so that an attacker cannot take control and commit slashable behavior.
-- And; must be high availability.
+- Must be high availability.

 ## High Availability